django-ftl/django-ftl/docs/usage.rst

   <http://docs.celeryproject.org/en/latest/userguide/signals.html#task-prerun>`_
   might be useful.

-Once you have determined the locale to use, use :func:`django_ftl.activate` or :func:`django_ftl.override` to activate it.
+Once you have determined the locale you need, use :func:`django_ftl.activate` or :func:`django_ftl.override` to activate it.

 Using bundles from Python
 -------------------------